frank26080115/OpenMV-Astrophotography-Gear/README.md

 Picking Hardware
 ================

 A Raspberry Pi seems like a solid starting point for any DIY camera project, especially now that they have a "high quality" camera that accepts CCTV lenses.
-It would get a bit bulky and pricy once you add in things like a case, battery pack, and a screen.
+It would get a bit bulky and pricey once you add in things like a case, battery pack, and a screen.

 I have previously played with a ESP32-CAM, which would have a OV2640 along with WiFi capability for under $10.
 But the sensor, simply put, sucks.
 And the library available simply isn't ready for any advanced control of the camera or any image processing at all.
 The ESP32-CAM would be great for a dirt cheap WiFi camera project and such but not for this project.